konsumer/learnsql/README.md

 ## tables

 SQL is type-enforced & has some error-checking.
-It won't let you add records to a table that don't conform to the rules for that table.
+It prevents you from adding records to a table that don't conform to the rules for that table.

 You can define a table with a `CREATE` statement.
 Here is an example: